 To search for a character string, give grep a fixed character string.
 To find the string 'inch' in the file, for instance, type:

-'''

 tutorial% grep inch playfile tutorial%

-'''

 The 'tutorial%' prompt returns for the next command, indicating that there is no match in this case.
-This can be a common occurrence; it is often a matter of trying several differents aspects of a command to get the desired result.

 Now try to find the string 'mercury' in the file.
 Type: